MicrosoftDocs/azure-dev-docs/articles/java/identity/enable-spring-boot-webapp-authentication-azure-ad-b2c.md

 - [JDK Version 15](https://jdk.java.net/15/).
 This sample was developed on a system with Java 15 but may be compatible with other versions.
 - [Maven 3](https://maven.apache.org/download.cgi)
 - [Java Extension Pack for Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-java-pack) is recommended for running this sample in VSCode.
-- An **Azure AD B2C** tenant.
-For more information see: [How to get an Azure AD B2C tenant](/azure/active-directory-b2c/tutorial-create-tenant)
+- An Azure AD B2C tenant.
+For more information, see [Tutorial: Create an Azure Active Directory B2C tenant](/azure/active-directory-b2c/tutorial-create-tenant)
 - [Visual Studio Code](https://code.visualstudio.com/download)
 - [VS Code Azure Tools Extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode.vscode-node-azure-pack)